Maerten de Vos: Life

-His reputation was such that in 1589 de Vos together with Ambrosius Francken I was appointed by the Ghent magistrate to value the painting of the Last Judgment by Raphael Coxie.
-Raphael Coxie was involved in a dispute with the Ghent magistrate, who had commissioned the painting.
-Coxie was of the view that the sum offered to him was too low for his masterpiece.
-Maerten de Vos and Ambrosius Francken were also chosen as the chief designers of the decorations for the 1594 Joyous Entry into Antwerp of the newly appointed governor of the Southern Netherlands, Archduke Ernest of Austria.
+In 1589 De Vos and Ambrosius Francken I were appointed by the Ghent magistrate to value the painting of the Last Judgment by Raphael Coxie.
+Their ruling would settle a dispute between the magistrate, who had commissioned the painting, and Coxie, who felt that the sum offered to him was too low for his masterpiece.
+De Vos and Francken were also chosen as the chief designers of the decorations for the 1594 Joyous Entry into Antwerp of the newly appointed governor of the Southern Netherlands, Archduke Ernest of Austria.
 De Vos was further one of the founders of the Guild of Romanists, which was established in 1572 in Antwerp's Cathedral of Our Lady.
 The Guild brought together artists, connoisseurs and humanists who had travelled to Rome and appreciated humanist culture.
 The diversity of the membership offered artists a good opportunity to network with potential patrons.
 To meet the strong demand for his work, including from foreign patrons, de Vos developed a streamlined workshop practice.

 Maerten de Vos had 11 pupils between 1564 and 1599: Balten Vlierden (1564), Wenzel Coebergher (1573), Hans Snyers (1575), Merten Boly (1577), Jaeckes Keerel (1577), Jan Adriansen Cnottaert (1584), Peeter Goutsteen (1588), Hans Cnottaert (1594), Hans van Alten (1595), Hans de La Torte (1595) and Abraham van Lievendale (1599).
 His two sons Daniel de Vos (1568–1605) and Maerten de Vos the Younger became painters but their work is hardly known.